dimitri-nicolo/calico/master/getting-started/kubernetes/installation/docker-ee.md

 ```

 For more information please refer to [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+{% include {{page.version}}/load-docker.md yaml="calico" orchestrator="kubernetes" platform="docker-ee" %}

+## <a name="install-docker-ucp"></a>Docker Enterprise/UCP Installation
+During the installation of UCP, the installation will require the following flag `--unmanaged-cni`.
+This tells UCP to
+not install the default Calico networking plugin.

+For installing Docker UCP, follow the best practice steps outlined [Install UCP for Production](https://docs.docker.com/ee/ucp/admin/install/).

 ## Download the UCP Client Certificate Bundle
 In order to use the Docker CLI client and kubectl, you just need to download and use a UCP client bundle.